 Again, Job is exhibit A to refute that argument.
 Job was more righteous than anybody else, and yet he suffered more than anybody else.
 And it would have been a terrible mistake to assume that there was a direct, proportionate relationship between the degree of his guilt and the degree of his pain.
 We mustn’t do that, and so we don’t always know.
 And we don’t have to know.
 What we have to know is Him.
 Because when Job demanded an answer for his pain, and asked God to speak to him, and explain it to him, and God finally appeared to Job and interrogated Job for several chapters, what answer does Job get from God?
 He didn’t get one.
 God didn’t say to Job, “You’re suffering this pain for this, this, this, and this.”
 The only answer that Job got to his affliction, in the final analysis, was God Himself, the presence of God.
 And, in effect, what God was saying is, “Job, here I am.
 I am with you.
 Trust Me.”

-Now when people say trust me, it’s time to run, but when God says trust me, it’s time to trust.
+Now when people say, “Trust me,” it’s time to run.
+But when God says, “Trust Me,” it’s time to trust.
 Let me finish by reminding you that our God never promised any of us that we would never go into the valley of the shadow of death.
-What He did promise us was that he would go with us, ‘yay though I walk through the valley of the shadow of death I will fear no evil for Thou art with me.
-Thy rod and Thy staff they comfort me.’
+What He did promise us was that He would go with us.
+“Yea, though I walk through the valley of the shadow of death, I will fear no evil, for Thou art with me.
+Thy rod and Thy staff, they comfort me.”
 We have the Good Shepherd.
 We have His presence.
 We have His consolation.
 That doesn’t mean we’re removed from the arena of pain, but that we are upheld in the arena of pain.